-Install second lift as above and screed at one inch above finish grade; when doing this, make sure to pay particular attention to the edges to ensure even material height, and lightly mist to dampen mixture.
+Install second layer as above and screed at one inch above finish grade; when doing this, make sure to pay particular attention to the edges to ensure even material height, and lightly mist to dampen mixture.

 Pay particular attention to corners and edges to ensure tight compaction.

 Make sure to keep all tools clean at all times. [/vc_column_text][/vc_column_inner][/vc_row_inner][/vc_column][/vc_row][vc_row][vc_column width=”1/3″][vc_column_text]

 With larger installations, a 36″ lawn roller less than one ton in static position can be used.

 Make sure with both applications, the drums are kept clean at all times.
 Be sure to remove the spoils off the finished surface.[/vc_column_text][/vc_column][vc_column width=”1/3″][vc_column_text]